shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

    visible on the images.
 During the review of large datasets, random samples and the worst mistakes of some models will be checked.
-The correctness will mainly be reviewed based on the submitted dataset (raw images), and the technical report.
-The main goal is to exclude “edge cases” and low-effort submissions from the benchmark that are not interesting to the community, and might be hard to spot by automated evaluation.
+The correctness will mainly be reviewed based on the submitted dataset and the technical report.

 2. Novelty: Datasets which allow for a more insightful evaluation beyond the standard test accuracy of ImageNet are encouraged.
-This will be formally benchmarked by evaluating a set of standard models on the provided dataset.
-In the initial package, we will include (1) a set of (robustified) ResNet models, (2) models that provide an explicit OOD detection score, as well as (3) recent test-time adaptation methods.
-Evaluation should be done by the authors and included in their technical report.
-Models for evaluating a dataset will become part of the provided reference implementation.
+This will be formally benchmarked by evaluating a set of standard models (including robustified, task specific ones) on the provided dataset.
+Together with the API, we include (1) a set of (robustified) ResNet models, (2) models that provide an explicit OOD detection score, as well as (3) recent test-time adaptation methods. **Evaluation should be done by the authors and included in their technical report.** Submitted Models for evaluating a dataset will become part of the provided reference implementation.
 For accepted benchmarks, we will verify the author’s results before posting the results on the public leaderboard.